framework-circuitpython/framework/docs/load_and_launch.rst

 Running Your App
 ================

 In general the entry point for CircuitPython programs is code.py.
-Import run from framework and use you project name as the argument.
+Import run from framework and use your project name as the argument.

 .. code-block:: python